- This article was first published on TakeIELTS.BritishCouncil.org

 Step 7: Arriving in the UK

 On successfully obtaining your visa, you can travel to the UK to take the OSCE.
 As well as giving you enough support to pass your OSCEs, the NHS hospital that employs you will also show you what it’s like to work as a nurse in the UK.
-On your arrival, your NHS trust will offer you considerable support – e.g. free temporary accommodation, provisions, meal vouchers – to help you settle in.
+On your arrival, your NHS trust will offer you considerable support – for example: free temporary accommodation, provisions, meal vouchers – to help you settle in.

 Step 8: Passing the Objective Structured Clinical Exam (OSCE)